Immunisations are important for older people

 The good news is that you can protect yourself against many of these diseases with a simple vaccination.
-Common diseases you can protect yourself against are influenza, pneumococcal disease, shingles, whooping cough, tetanus and diphtheria.
+Common diseases you can protect yourself against are tetanus, diphtheria, influenza, pneumococcal disease, whooping cough and shingles.

 What immunisations do you need?